-Choosing Atlanta for your first investment property is a wise choice.
+Choosing Atlanta for your first investment property in Georgia is a wise choice.
 Its beautiful neighborhoods within a city that has everything make Atlanta an excellent housing market.
 As a first-time investor, no matter where you’re investing, the options and decisions are overwhelming.
 We’ve created seven tips for buying your first Atlanta investment property to help steer you in the right direction, toward the right property and a worthwhile investment.

 Pay Down Debt

 Before purchasing an investment property, make sure you’ve got some wiggle room in your finances.
 If you’re deep in debt, it’s not wise to take on a new property.
 Be patient and pay down your personal debt first, so you can invest without worrying about the investment possibly breaking you.

 With property investment, you have to prepare for the unexpected.
 Properties require maintenance, and sometimes things break, requiring expensive repairs.
 Also, there may be times you’re stuck paying the mortgage because the rent isn’t covered.
 Once you’re debt-free, those repairs and months of paying the rent won’t be as frightening.

 Rather than scramble when closing is near, have a good chunk of money ready to go for a down payment.
 Plan for an amount a bit higher than what you’re predicting, just to be safe.
 Interest rates and down payments tend to run higher for investment properties.
 Don’t be caught off guard.

 Once you own property, you are completely responsible for it.
 When tenants occupy the building, they are only responsible for the rent and whatever else you agree on.
 The building itself is your responsibility.

 Let’s look at some duties that become yours as soon as make the best investment for your needs:

 - Follow all federal and state laws for a rental and know them well.

 - Respond to maintenance needs.